 userId: z.string(),

-// New field, optional with sensible default
+// New field: optional with a sensible default

 source: z.string().optional().default('unknown'),

-// Old field, kept for back-compat
+// Old field: kept for back-compat

 type: z.string(),